Kushagra7777/Home-LLC-/README.md

 ## Overview

-In this assignment, we analyze 20 years of data on US housing prices.
+In this assignment, We will analyze 20 years of data on US housing prices.
 The data was sourced from the following platforms:

 - [Federal Reserve Economic Data (FRED)](https://fred.stlouisfed.org/)
 - [OECD](https://www.oecd.org/en.html)